-Proficiency Rates Of Persistent Poverty Students.
-There were 19,123 students who qualified for FRPL all 6 years reviewed.
-Their math proficiency rate was less than half the rate of students that never qualified for FRPL.
-While the reading proficiency rate for this same group of students was better than the math rate, the proficiency rate still decreased 35.5 percent.
+Proficiency Rates Of Persistent-Poverty Students.
+There were 19,480 students who qualified for FRPL in all 6 years reviewed.
+Their math proficiency rate was less than half the rate of students who never qualified for FRPL.
+The reading proficiency rate for this same group of students was better than the math rate, but the reading proficiency rate was still 35.5 percentage points lower than that of students who never qualified for FRPL.